Agriculture as a Career of Choice – For Women

 We’re doing just fine.

-As we approach International Women’s Day en mars 8, I’d like to share a few thoughts about my life as a female farmer.
+As we approach International Women’s Day on March 8, I’d like to share a few thoughts about my life as a female farmer.

 We share in other difficulties regardless of whether we are women or men.
 Farmers must contend with politicians who have no idea about what it takes to farm.
 Too many of them don’t even care to learn.

 They don’t know that we need to sell a lot of what we grow to customers in foreign countries, and therefore we need smart trade agreements that lower barriers rather than raise them.
-We also must enjoy access to the world’s best technologies, from seed genetics to water efficiencies to crop-protection products that allow us to defeat weeds, parasites, et maladies.
+We also must enjoy access to the world’s best technologies, from seed genetics to water efficiencies to crop-protection products that allow us to defeat weeds, pests, and diseases.

 The biggest hardship for women who farm may be on our emotional lives.
 In many areas, daughters of farmers marry men who are themselves farmers.
 This can solve problems of inheritance, allowing farms to remain in families across generations, no matter whether farmers have daughters or sons or both.

-It’s not just women, bien que.
-Young men have told me that marriage is difficult for them, aussi, because a lot of women simply don’t want to live on farms.
+It’s not just women, though.
+Young men have told me that marriage is difficult for them, too, because a lot of women simply don’t want to live on farms.

 Perhaps it just shows that farming has additional challenges, often in ways we never expected.